bradley-morgan/deep-reinforcement-learning/README.md

 # deep-reinforcement-learning
-Ive decided dive into the fascinating world of reinforcement Learning, partly for personal interest and partly for my PhDtly for
+Ive decided dive into the fascinating world of reinforcement Learning, partly for personal interest and partly for my PhD